Modeling the wind circulation around mills with a Lagrangian stochastic approach: Stochastic downscaling methodology

-arises from the fact that the rate of convergence of the exponential scheme does not depends on the value of $\alpha_n$.
-This exponential scheme allows \(\vert\alpha_n\Delta t\vert\) to take huge values, and does not explode in such case (see Minier, Peirano and Chibbaro \cite{minier-etal-03}).
-This stability result is contingent to the fact that $(\alpha_n,n\in\nat)$ stays negative.
+arises from the fact that the rate of strong convergence of the exponential scheme depends only on the time variation of the map $t\mapsto \alpha(t)$ withing its Lipschitz or H\"{o}lder regularity parameters, but does not depend directly on the values of $\alpha_n$.
+This is not true for the classical Euler scheme (see the computation below).

+Concerning the time discretisation part, the convergence of our numerical scheme, described in section \ref{sec:scheme}, is mainly driven by the notion of the weak convergence:

+given a set on test function $f$.
+But the notion of strong convergence of a $p$-th moment approximation: plays also an important role when one mix a SDE time discretisation scheme with a Monte Carlo procedure.
+Indeed, a particular attention should be paid to the upper-bound of the overall variance of the error: when